aschain/JOGL_Canvas_DC3D/README.md

-# DeepColorWindow
+# JOGL_Canvas_DC3C
-Plugin for ImageJ/Fiji using opengl to display images on 10bit or higher monitors
+This is a plugin for ImageJ/Fiji (ImageJ1) that uses OpenGL and a graphics card to display images rather than java's canvas.
+It replaces the ImageCanvas's java Canvas with a (JOGL)[http://jogamp.org/jogl/www/] opengl GLCanvas instead.

+This has two major benefits:

+## First: Deep Color.
+JOGL can display higher bit depths than 8 bits/color if you monitor supports it.

 Most monitors are capable of 8 bits of color depth per channel (256 shades of color, 16.7 million colors).
 That's 24 bits for Red, Green, and Blue, or 32 bits for Red, Green, Blue, Alpha (transparency), all together.
-Newer monitors are capable of higher bits per color, often 10 bits for RGB (1024 shades of color per channel, 1.07 billion colors, sometimes called 10 bit or 30 bit display), and 2 bits for alpha (for 32 bits).
-They may even go up to 12 or 16 bits per color channel.
+Newer monitors are capable of higher bits per color, a common one is 10 bits for RGB (1024 shades of color per channel, 1.07 billion colors, sometimes called 10 bit or 30 bit display), and 2 bits for alpha (for 32 bits).
+Other monitors can go up to 12 or 16 bits per color channel.
+JOGL_Canvas_DC3D

-This plugin for Fiji or ImageJ1 replaces ImageCanvas with a JOGL opengl GLCanvas which allows the higher bit color depth.
-Instead of an 8bit byte rendering of the image for display, all color channels are converted to 32 bit floats.
-The ROI, zoom indicator, etc., are drawn via a dummy blank image and mapped onto the render.
-Overlay doesn't seem to be working correctly but everything else seems to work on my system.

-Because I already have a JOGL GLCanvas, probably it wouldn't be that hard to implement some easy 3d rendering?
+## Second: 3D.
+JOGL makes it easier to render in 3D.

+Because OpenGL and graphics cards are geared towards 3D rendering, I also implemented a fairly simple 3d renderer for image stacks.
+Image stacks are rendered in 3d directly on the canvas, and you can zoom, and rotate but not translate or move the "camera".